If you are a fan of Sports History, check out the other articles I have written – “Sports History” covering virtually all major sports.

-Most North Americans will associate “hat-trick” with ice hockey; when a player scores three goals in one game.
-To celebrate the feat, fans literally throw their hats off their heads onto the ice to commemorate the accomplishment.
+Most North Americans will associate “hat trick” with hockey; when a player scores three goals in one game.
+To celebrate the feat, fans literally throw their hats onto the ice to commemorate the accomplishment.
 However, where and when the term was first used is open for debate.
 There are three plausible answers that come to the fore as most likely.

 From my research, what I will say is that the term is most widely used in hockey, even if it isn’t where the term originated.

-With the origins in hockey dating no further than the mid-1940s, surely it can’t be where the term is derived given that world football is older, right?
-The problem is that we don’t have a definitive origin, or even several exact possibilities, so the answer is “maybe”.
+With the origins in hockey dating no further than the mid-1940s, surely it can’t be where the term is derived given that football is older, right?
+The problem is that we don’t have a definitive origin, so the answer is maybe.
 What we do know is in many countries where world football is popular, there is another popular sport that is indeed credited with the origins, hence the overlapping use and undetermined first use of “hat trick” regarding scoring three goals in one match.

 The undisputed true origins of the term “hat trick” comes from the wildly popular sport, cricket.
 Interestingly, the use of the term is different than in other sports in that it is awarded for defensive play, rather than offensive.
 In cricket, an individual bowler earns a hat trick when he or she strikes out three batsmen with consecutive deliveries.

 So when was the term first used?
 We have one reference in a book called, “James Lillywhite’s Cricketers’ Annual“, published in 1877, that, “Having on one occasion taken six wickets in seven balls, thus performing the hat-trick successfully”.